-Michiana Star Party (2024)
+Michiana Star Party (2025)

-For details, click here:
+For details, forthcoming soon:

 Notice: Standard Covid-19 precautions will be observed per current CDC and local government requirements.